splunk/splunk-connect-for-snmp/docs/gettingstarted/sc4snmp-installation.md

 #### Test SNMP Poller

 1. To test SNMP poller, you can either use the device you already have, or configure snmpd on your Linux system.
 Snmpd needs to be configured to listen on the external IP.
-To enable listening snmpd to external IP, go to the `/etc/snmp/snmpd.conf` configuration file, and replace the IP address `10.0.101.22` with the server IP address where snmpd is configured.
+To enable listening snmpd to external IP, go to the `/etc/snmp/snmpd.conf` configuration file, and replace the IP address `10.0.101.22` with the server IP address where snmpd is configured:
 `agentaddress  10.0.101.22,127.0.0.1,[::1]`.
 Restart snmpd through the execute command:

 ``` bash